O1ahmad/ansible-role-phoronix/README.md

 - address of a compressed **tar or zip** archive containing `ansible` binaries.
 This method technically supports installation of any available version of `phoronix-test-suite`.
 Links to official versions can be found [here](https://github.com/phoronix-test-suite/phoronix-test-suite/releases). *ONLY* relevant when `install_type` is set to **archive**

 `inspect_system: <true | false>` (**default**: *true*)
-- load *PTS* gathered system information about the target host.
-Information consists of *general system details and diagnostic info, attached sensor capabilities and networking configuration*.
+* load *PTS* gathered system information about the target host.
+Information consists of:
+  * general system details and diagnostic info
+  * attached sensor capabilities
+  * networking configuration

 #### Config